WHY the name of this site.

-I don’t think it was that very night, but it might have been.
-I fell asleep early, deeply, and at some point began to stir, woken by the most Astoundingly Beautiful Music that seemed to be playing both within and without my perception— a layered, heavenly sound I wished would go on and on forever.
+I don’t think it was that very night, but it may have been, that I fell asleep early and very deeply, but at some point, began to be stirred by music in the air.
+As I woke, the most Astoundingly Beautiful Music seemed to be playing both within and without my perception— a layered, heavenly sound I wished would go on and on forever.
+I remember trying to linger just so, so that I was not too awake nor too asleep, to extend the experience.

-Yet as I continued to wake, the song began to change, warping into a sound I thought I recognized.
-It was… sigh, yes, there it was: the >rwaaak< of the gecko.
-I came to myself, realizing I was in my room, except that now, I couldn’t hear *just* the >rwaaak< alone.
-I could also hear, alongside, this deep and ethereal music.
+I then came completely to myself and my room, except that I then couldn’t hear *just* the >rwaaak< alone.
+I could also hear, as if alongside, this deep and ethereal music.

 And like that, the gecko was gone!

 Or at least he was gone from the tree.
-I never heard from him (her?) again,
+I never heard from the creature again.

 “Composer Jim Wilson has recorded the sound of crickets and then slowed down the recording, revealing something so amazing.
 The crickets sound like they are singing the most angelic chorus in perfect harmony.
 Though it sounds like human voices, everything you hear in the recording is the crickets themselves.”